Khaled Mashal: Early political career

-Assassination attempt
+1997 assassination attempt

 On 25 September 1997, Mossad agents acting under orders from Prime Minister Benjamin Netanyahu and his security cabinet attempted to assassinate him.
 The agents entered Jordan on fake Canadian passports and disguised as tourists.
 Two of them waited at the entrance of the Hamas offices in Jordan's capital Amman, and, as Mashal walked into his office, one of them came up from behind and held a device to Mashal's left ear that transmitted a fast-acting poison.
 Mashal's bodyguards were suspicious prior to the attack and were able to chase the agents down and capture them.
 Other agents were also found and captured.
 In an interview, he described the attack as "a loud noise in my ear ... like a boom, like an electric shock."
 Initially, he thought the agents had failed to hurt him but later in the day he developed a severe headache and began vomiting.
 He was rushed to a Jordanian hospital where his condition rapidly deteriorated.

 Immediately after the incident, Jordan's King Hussein demanded that Netanyahu turn over the antidote for the poison, threatening to sever diplomatic relations and to try the detained Mossad agents.
+King Hussein feared that the death of a Hamas leader would trigger riots in his kingdom, perhaps even a civil war.
 Netanyahu refused, and the incident quickly grew in political significance.
 With Israeli-Jordanian relations rapidly deteriorating, King Hussein threatened to void the historic 1994 peace between the two countries should Mashal die.
-U.S President Bill Clinton intervened and compelled Netanyahu to turn over the antidote.
+U.S. President Bill Clinton intervened and compelled Netanyahu to turn over the antidote.

 The head of Mossad, Danny Yatom, flew to Jordan, with Netanyahu's consent, bringing an antidote to treat Mashal.
-The doctors at King Hussein Medical Center, where Mashal lay in a coma, observed Meshaal's symptoms to be consistent with an opioid overdose.
-They administered the antidote, which saved Mashaal's life.
+The doctors at King Hussein Medical Center, where Mashal lay in a coma, observed Mashal's symptoms to be consistent with an opioid overdose.
+They administered the antidote, which saved Mashal's life.

-Immediately after the Mossad agents were returned to Israel by Jordanian authorities, the spiritual leader of Hamas, Ahmed Yassin, was released from Israeli custody, despite his life sentence.
-More Palestinian and Jordanian prisoners were released by Israel.
-The governments of both Israel and Jordan denied prisoner exchange negotiations were held.
+According to Ronen Bergman based on internal IDF sources, Mashal's antidote only secured the release of the two Mossad Kidon agents that were carrying out the assassination attempt.
+At least six other Mossad agents involved in the operations were holed up in the Israeli embassy.
+King Hussein would only release them if Israel released Ahmed Yassin and a large number of other Palestinian prisoners.
+King Hussein needed the demands to be "enough to enable the king to be able to publicly defend the release of the hit team."

-In a 2008 interview, Mashaal said of the attempt on his life: "[It] made me more positive about life.
+In a 2008 interview, Mashal said of the attempt on his life: "[It] made me more positive about life.
 I became more courageous in the face of death.
 My faith became stronger that a man does not die until his time comes.
 That is, I will die when God decides, not when Mossad decides.
 It also made me more resolute in fulfilling my responsibilities."